Synchrony-optimized networks of Kuramoto oscillators with inertia: Results

-In this section, we will show some of the results obtained using the optimization algorithm discussed in the last section.
+In this section, we will show some of the results obtained using our optimization algorithm.
 We analyze two situations which we call decentralized and centralized energy production.
-The first case corresponds to a network with $N$ vertices in which $N/2$ are generators with $P_{i} = 1$ and the other half are consumers with $P_{i} = -1$.
+The first case corresponds to a network with $N$ vertices in which half of them are generators and the other half corresponds to consumers.
 This situation tries to mimic future development in power grids where many (perhaps small) power plants, with different energy sources, will be connected to the grid.
-The second case, on the other hand, represent the current situation, with energy production confined to a small number (compared to the number of consumers) of large power plants.
-Our numerical computations were done by using the SciPy package for python \cite{SciPy}.
+The second case, on the other hand, represent the current situation, with energy production restricted to a small number (compared to the number of consumers) of large power plants.
+Our numerical simulations were done by using the SciPy package for python \cite{SciPy}.
 The system of ordinary differential equations (\ref{kuramoto_power_grid_definition}), in particular, is solved with SciPy {\tt odeint} routine, which is indeed a implementation of {\tt lsoda} from the FORTRAN library odepack.
 We have also made extensive use of the NetworkX package\cite{NetworkX} for calculating network properties and characteristic parameters and for creating the network graphs.